T: +27 21 511 8131 | E: info@pienaarbrothers.co.za

 How to Ensure Your D59 Workwear, Works for You

-D59 acid and flame garments are designed to protect wearers against the dangers of sparks, flames, molten metal & acid splashes.
+D59 acid and flame garments are designed to protect wearers against the dangers of sparks, flames, & acid splashes.
 These garments are developed using a 100% cotton fabric that is chemically treated to protect the wearer against heat by self-extinguishing once the source of the ignition has been removed.

 The environments that D59 acid and flame garments are worn in can be highly hazardous.
 As a result, it is imperative that workers are both comfortable in their garments and care for their garments in a manner that will not erode the chemical treatment before the required 50 washes.